DUI Attorney Thomas Gallagher’s Guide

 (2) having an alcohol concentration of 0.16 or more as measured at the time, or within two hours of the time, of the offense; or

-(3) having a child under the age of 16 in the motor vehicle at the time of the offense if the child is more than 36 months younger than the offender.”
+(3) having a child under the age of 16 in the motor vehicle at the time of the offense if … more than 36 months younger.”